ModuleArt/quick-picture-viewer/README.md

 <a href="https://github.com/ModuleArt/quick-picture-viewer/releases">Over here!</a>

-## Bug report
+## Bug report:

 If you want to report a bug, first, thank you, that helps us a lot.
-Please open an issue and mention your OS, your Quick Picture Viewer version, and how to reproduce it.
-Adding a screenshot of the issue is a big help too.
+Please <a href="https://github.com/ModuleArt/quick-picture-viewer/issues/new">open an issue</a> and mention your OS, your Quick Picture Viewer version, and how to reproduce it.
+Adding a screenshot of the issue or screen recording is a big help too.

-## Contribution
+## Contribution:

 Help Module Art!